pa4080/mw-PrivateWikiAccessControl/README.md

 2. **Whitelist API**, that comes with the Extension:PrivateWikiAccessControl and will handle the API requests made by not logged in users, also will allow access only to the whitelisted files (images, pdfs, etc.).

-3. Additional **Apache2's Virtual Host Configuration**, that will allow you to manage the users request depending they are logged in or not.
+3. Additional **Apache2's Virtual Host Configuration**, that will allow you to manage the users request depending on the users are logged in or not.

 ## Extension:PrivateWikiAccessControl